techniq/svelte-ux/src/routes/+page.md

 - Define `accent` color of your choice.
 Many components utilize this color and more are being updated to do so.
 - Currently `svelte-ux` provides a tailwind plugin to use more [realistic shadows](https://www.joshwcomeau.com/css/designing-shadows/) by having multiple shadow layers, unlike the current Tailwind [shadows](https://tailwindcss.com/docs/box-shadow) which have at most 2 layers, exposed as `elevation-#` classes.
 This may change in the future.
+- The `tailwindcss-forms` plugin should not be used.
+The styles that it sets up for inputs conflict with the styles used by `svelte-ux`.

 Next, import Tailwind layers in `src/routes/__layout.svelte` style block